jvkiran/testrepo/src/data/termsLaunch.md

 #### 1.5 Transmission of data on contract conclusion for services and digital contents

-Except expressly agreed on, we transmit personal data to third parties only if it is necessary to fulfil the contract, e.g transmitting data to the commissioned credit institution in charge with the payment.
+Except as otherwise stated in this Policy above or expressly agreed on, we transmit personal data to third parties only if it is necessary in relation to the Service including transmitting data to the commissioned credit institution in charge with the payment.

 #### 1.6 Data processors

-To fulfil the contract, we contracted data processors that are obligated to fully comply with our directives and that may only process your personal data to the extent that we are allowed to do so and only for the given purposes herein.
+To fulfil the contract, we have contracted data processors to process your personal data on our behalf for the given purposes herein.
+The personal data you provide may be processed outside Singapore in accordance with applicable data protection law(s).

 (a) Data processor CoinList:
-Our data processor CoinList Capital LLC, 850 Montgomery Street, Suite 350, San Francisco, CA 94133 (“**CoinList**”), is processing personal data on our behalf to fulfil the contract, especially for customer identification.
-CoinList processes personal data only in the United States.
+Our data processor CoinList Capital LLC, 850 Montgomery Street, Suite 350, San Francisco, CA 94133 (“**CoinList**”), is processing personal data on our behalf including for customer identification, anti-money-laundry, accreditation, and proof-of-funds purposes.

-For further information, please see [Terms of Service](https://coinlist.co/terms) and [Privacy Policy](https://coinlist.co/privacy)
+For further information, please see [Terms of Service](https://coinlist.co/terms) and [Privacy Policy](https://coinlist.co/privacy) of CoinList.

 (b) Data processor Fractal:
 Our data processor Fractal Blockchain UG (haftungsbeschränkt), c/o Space Shack, Akazienstr.
-3a, 10823 Berlin, Germany (“**Fractal**”), is processing personal data on our behalf to fulfil the contract, especially for customer identification.
+3a, 10823 Berlin, Germany (“**Fractal**”), is processing personal data on our behalf including for customer identification, anti-money-laundry, accreditation, and proof-of-funds purposes.

 **Use of Fractal Launchpad for contribution process:**

-We use Fractal Blockchain GmbH’s (Fractal) ICO/ITO launchpad software as a white-label solution so as to enable you to contribute / invest your cryptocurrencies for participating in the Ocean token distribution / launch / sale.
-Fractal, on our behalf stores & processes the Technical information of your device which you use for orders and communication - cell phone, tablet, notebook, personal computer, etc. (e.g. IP address) and log in information (e-mail address, password); and your Cryptocurrency Address.
+Fractal provides a ICO/ITO launchpad software for our use as a white-label solution so as to enable you to contribute / invest your cryptocurrencies for participating in the Ocean token distribution / launch / sale.
+Fractal, on our behalf, stores and processes the technical information of your device which you use for orders and communication such as your cell phone, tablet, notebook, personal computer, etc. (e.g. IP address), log in information (e-mail address, password), and your cryptocurrency address.

 Fractal Blockchain GmbH is located in Germany and stores this data in secured servers in the EU and process this information in compliance with the applicable data protection law(s).